Reading Your Face

 Another factor potentially contributing to the problem of unwanted facial hair in women is the dysregulation of insulin and glucose, which also occurs with PCOS.
 Some women have reported diminished facial hair growth with a gluten free diet.

 Moving on to the neck area, do you notice any skin tags?
 These little growths of excess skin are commonly found in the neck area and on the eyelids.
 Skin tags are also considered to be related to glucose and insulin hormone imbalances.
 Skin tags are prevalent with metabolic syndrome, pre-diabetes, diabetes, and PCOS.
-(See our newsletters on Diabetes and PCOS for more information about these conditions.)
 Although skin tags are painless, and can be easily removed surgically or at home using kits from the pharmacy, skin tags are an indicator of hormone imbalances that can be addressed.

 There might also be deposits of fat around the neck, resulting in a double chin or moon face appearance.
 This appearance has been linked to glucose and cortisol imbalances, and diminished thyroid function.
 The neck can also be flabby, like waddles on a turkey neck, or have lines of extra skin.
 Solutions may include neck exercises, yoga, and surgery.
 However this neck tissue is thin and changes quickly become apparent with losses in hormones, such as progesterone, pregnenolone, and DHEA.